• Skip to primary navigation

 The last ingredient to prep is the walnuts.
 Let’s toast them on the stovetop since we only need ½ cup.
 Once they are done, transfer them to a bowl and allow them to cool off.

-How to make pomegrante salad dressing
+How to make pomegranate salad dressing

-Let’s make a balsamic based vinaigrette for this spinach pomegranate salad dressing.
+Let’s make a balsamic-based vinaigrette for this spinach pomegranate salad dressing.
 In a small mixing bowl, whisk together ¼ cup of olive oil, 2 tablespoons of balsamic vinegar, 1 teaspoon of honey and ½ teaspoon of dry mustard.
 As always, add salt and pepper to taste.
 Set aside for now.

 Instructions